MJaloui/MJaloui/README.md

 &nbsp;
 # I'm Marj!

-I’m a Software Test Engineer taking a bigger leap into Cybersecurity because, secretly, I’m a nerd who loves tackling new challenges, learning along the way, and solving tricky problems.
+A Software Test Engineer taking a bigger leap into Cybersecurity because, secretly, I’m a nerd who loves tackling new challenges, learning along the way, and solving tricky problems.

 As a Senior Software Tester, my extensive career in problem-solving, analysis, and safeguarding has sparked my curiosity and love for Cybersecurity.
 I'm excited to transition into role, where I can continue to secure digital environments.